 - You are treating CySA+ or Cisco CCNA Cybersecurity as a FIRST cert — both belong after your Security+ foundation, not as an entry point.

-- You want a certificate to substitute for hands-on practice — it will not; the Security+ edge itself notes learners still need hands-on SIEM, networking, and incident-triage practice.
+- You want a certificate to substitute for hands-on practice — it will not; you still need hands-on SIEM, networking, and incident-triage practice you can demonstrate.

 - You are choosing this path on the strength of the employer sample — with only 7 postings from 5 employers, that sample supports no demand claim and should not drive your decision.